1. What medical services are available to my child while he/she is in the United States?

 16. Can my child graduate with a diploma from Niskayuna High School?

-Yes, but there are certain conditions that must be met as part of the graduation option.
+Yes, F-1 students have the option to graduate from Niskayuna High School.
+There are certain conditions that must be met as part of the graduation option.
 First, students must provide proof that they have completed 22 credits of equivalent coursework in their home school.
 Second, students must maintain a full academic schedule at Niskayuna HS with a B average in their courses.
 Finally, students must take and pass five required NYS Regents exams: World History, U.S. History, Integrated Algebra, Comprehensive English and Science.

 17. Would my child be able to earn college credits while at Niskayuna High School?